Originally published on January 24, 2020, updated November 12, 2020

 - Get tips to grow your business.

-With multiple sellers trying to capture a sale on the same product, both on and off of Amazon, one of the ways Amazon attempts to control the customer experience is through what’s known as the Buy Box, the familiar yellow add to cart button which not only allows the customer to buy, but awards the sale to the seller of Amazon’s choosing.
+With multiple sellers trying to capture a sale on the same product, both on and off of Amazon, one of the ways Amazon attempts to control the customer experience is through what’s known as the Buy Box, the familiar yellow add to cart button which not only allows the customer to buy but awards the sale to the seller of Amazon’s choosing.

 Before I get into how to win the Buy Box when there are multiple sellers on the page, you should be aware that being the only seller of a product does not guarantee you the Buy Box.
 You still need to meet Amazon’s criteria.
 In cases where nobody wins the Buy Box, customers will see a page that looks like this: